Ear Piercing Acupuncture Points: Beauty Aligned With Wellness

 protip_icon Did You Know?

-The needles used now-a-days are hair-thin, sterile, and painless, whereas ancient acupuncture needles were made of stone, bamboo, or even bone that caused more pain!
+The needles used nowadays are hair-thin, sterile, and painless, whereas ancient acupuncture needles were made of stone, bamboo, or even bone, which caused more pain!

 The piercing process itself poses risks if not done properly, such as infection, bleeding, scarring, and trauma to the tissue.
 There are also risks if the piercings are not cared for appropriately during the healing process.
 Before committing to any of these potentially beneficial piercings, understanding and exploring safer alternatives is crucial.
 Here’s what you need to know.